vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

     <pre>docker -H <i>vch_address</i>:2376 start build-slave</pre>

-See below for how to test the Docker container host

 **Result**

 You should now have a running Docker container host that's configured to push and pull from vSphere Integrated Containers Registry

 ## Testing the Docker Container Host ##

 Now that you have a Docker container host configured and running, it's time to test the it works as expected.